Concordium/concordium-node/docs/data-storage.md

 indices.

 The first is an index of non-finalized transactions for an account.
-This contains the next nonce (from the perspective of the last finalized block) for each account which have one or more non-finalized transactions, and the nonce-indexed transactions that are not yet finalized for the account.
+This contains the nonce-indexed transactions that are not yet finalized for the account.
+For chain updates then both the non-finalized updates (indexed by sequence number) and the last finalized sequence number are stored for each update type.
 This information is used in two ways.
 The next nonce for the account is used both to deduplicate transactions on the network, and to ensure that no transaction is ever put into two blocks on the same branch.
 The index of transactions by nonce is used when the